ncsa/Delta_doc/docs/source/user_guide/software.rst

 Use python from the anaconda3_cpu module if you need some of the modules provided by Anaconda in your python workflow.
 See the `Managing Environments <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_ section of the conda getting started guide to learn how to customize conda for your workflow and add extra python modules to your environment.
-NCSA staff recommend starting with anaconda3_cpu for modtree/cpu and the CPU nodes.
+NCSA staff recommend starting with anaconda3_cpu for the CPU nodes.
 **Do not use this module with GPUs, use anaconda3_gpu instead** (:ref:`anaconda_gpu`).
 The Delta team frequently updates anaconda3_* to track the latest packages.